SunghunP/Data-115-Personal-Project/README.md

   </tr>
 </table>

-We can see from the graphs that the most dominating letter to have for first name was J, while females had a bit better distribution with A, M and J, taking a sizable lead over the others.
+We can see from the graphs that the most dominating letter to have for first name was J, while females had a more even distribution with A, M and J, taking a sizable lead over the other letters.

 Next, I wanted to know if the number of names had anything to do with why these three letters in particular were so popular.